The Creation of Woman

 - Man acknowledges her before a witness (God witnesses that she belongs to him and he to her)

 - They confirm their union sexually (one flesh)

 When these are done out of order, there is always trouble.

 Every ancient and modern society recognizes and practices in some form or other the principle of monogamous marriage and family.
 There are some polygamous societies but these are always aberrations and do not usually survive.

-They were not ashamed because there was no knowledge of evil in any form to cause guilt and shame, especially evil connected with sin.
-Their nakedness was natural and was a symbol of their open, transparent, trusting relationship.
+They were not ashamed because there was no knowledge of evil in any form to cause guilt and shame.
+Their nakedness was natural and was a symbol of their open, transparent, and trusting relationship.